Matt-Willis-20/Matt-Willis-20/README.md

 My first solo React Project!

 I've absolutely loved building _Finsweet_, taking a Figma design file and bringing it to life.
-It is an evolving piece of work and with the guidance of a fantastic mentor, I continue to explore new functionality and expand the scope of the project.
+This is an evolving piece of work and with the guidance of a fantastic mentor, I continue to explore new functionality and expand the scope of the project.

 <div id="finsweet-badges">
   <a href="https://matt-willis-finsweet.netlify.app">